Sacred prostitution in ancient Greece: Argument against sacred prostitution

 There is much of a debate as to whether sacred prostitution did truly exist in these ancient times.
-For example, Strabo points out that these “supposed” customs, which included having greater than 1,000 slaves located in a temple, would not be physically feasible.
+For example, Strabo points out that these “supposed” customs, which included having greater than 1,000 slaves located in a temple, would not be physically feasible, thus being clearly hyperbolic.
 Additionally, Strabo argues that though scholars had proclaimed that Corinthian women were involved in sacred prostitution, the only references to this in writing through the phrase “ἐργαζομένων ἀπὸ τοῦ σώματος”.
 However, the direct translation of this phrase is women that were “working with their bodies,” and so Strabo and others determined that this could be referring to women’s work with vines and, therefore, this phrase could be in reference to their body usage in regards to fieldwork.
 Strabo also argues that, though the word “heitairai”, which is often used to describe these women, have sexual connotations in ancient Greek texts, sexual terms were also used to simply describe the dedication of servants to their gods, which in this case would be Aphrodite.

 Some have difficulty believing that the practice of sacred prostitution did exist because of the seeming contradiction of the phrasing.
 In many religions, sex is often considered an activity that is not sacred, thus making the term an oxymoron in this view.
 Those argue that people made assumptions of the related activities based on the terminology when in reality the stories are exaggerated or completely untrue and invented about a foreign people in an effort to discredit the people thought to be involved.
 Ancient historian Stephanie Lynn Budin argues this same point.
 Budin and many other Classicists deny the possibility of sacred prostitution in Corinth specifically, they do believe that it occurred in the Near East.
 They argue that there is no direct proof of sacred prostitution there, but rather the notion was fabricated to disgrace the culture.
 Another argument that Budin makes is in relation to the Letter of Jeremiah.
 Verse 43 reads, “The women also with cords about them, sitting in the ways, burn bran for perfume: but if any of them, drawn by some that passeth by, lie with him, she reproacheth her fellow, that she was not thought as worthy as herself, nor her cord broken.”
 Many interpret this as temple prostitution, but Budin says that it does not make a reference to a temple or deity, it cannot be used as proof of such.